nico-rodriguez/push-notifications-node-service-workers/README.md

 ### Browser notifications

 While the server is running, browsing to [http://localhost:3000](http://localhost:3000) gives a simple web page which requests for allowing notifications.
 Notice that browsing in incognito mode or with JavaScript disabled prevents this request.
-After the notifications are allowed, one is displayed like in the image below
+After the notifications are allowed, one is displayed like in the image below (notice the custom icon)

 ![screenshoot](screenshoot.jpg)